Apsd1109/apsd1109.github.io/_blogs/2023-10-xx-seeing-seven.md

 While I was abroad in Seattle, I found it so joyful to be connected to a solid church so quickly!
 While I was there, DCC (the church I attended) was going through a [topical series on the church](https://www.downtowncornerstone.org/the-church-series).
 I found it to be so helpful in my understanding of the church, and I highly recommend you give it a listen!

-I also [wrote a blog about my time in Seattle](2023-05-20-a-city-called-seattle.md) a while back, if you'd like to hear the more personal side of my story.
+I also [wrote a blog about my time in Seattle](2023-05-20-a-city-called-seattle.md) a while back, if you'd like to read about my personal experience.

 ## On Membership: Making it official